game-of-morgan/resume/README.md

 ## Check out the app (my bio)

-I've written this Github page as a card style, to the point, bio on my professional experience and interests.
+I've written this Github page as a card style, to the point bio on my professional experience and interests.
 [Take a look!](https://game-of-morgan.github.io/resume/)

 ## This project